“Art is communication.” Madeleine L’Engle

 Language Our Means Of Communication

 There are approximately 7,000 different spoken languages worldwide.
 Language is used as a means of communication.
-Language also has social and cultural uses forming community identity of a people in their particular geographical location.
+The language also has social and cultural uses forming the community identity of a people in their particular geographical location.

 Mandarin Chinese is the most spoken language in the world.
-With English, Hindustani, Spanish and Arabic the other most spoken languages in our world.
+English, Hindustani, Spanish, and Arabic the other most spoken languages in our world.
 Other notable languages are French, German, Russian, Portuguese, Dutch, and Italian.

 International Communication Symbols And Signs

-There is an international language of graphical symbols called the international language of ISO graphical symbols that is accepted internationally.
+There is an international language of graphical symbols called the international language of ISO graphical symbols that are accepted internationally.